 - Numerous legislators and I allocated some of our capital oulay dollars for much-needed capital improvements at the park.
 My allocation was $10,000.
 The Park, located near Angel Fire, is a historical site in New Mexico that keeps alive the memory of our Vietnam veterans.
 It is inspirational to visit the site; please add it to your list while in the area.

 District 20 Veterans Endorse Jim

 If you have a question about veterans’ issues, call me.
-During my first two terms in the legislature I voted for legislation helping veterans and assisted others.
+During my first two terms in the Legislature I voted for and supported legislation aimed at helping veterans.